Charon's obol: Hellenized world

-On this white-ground lekythos (ca. 450 BC), Hermes prepares a woman for her journey to the afterlife.
+On this white-ground lekythos (ca. 450 BCE), Hermes prepares a woman for her journey to the afterlife.

 Some of the oldest coins from Mediterranean tombs have been found on Cyprus.
 In 2001 Destrooper-Georgiades, a specialist in Achaemenid numismatics, said that investigations of 33 tombs had yielded 77 coins.
 Although denomination varies, as does the number in any given burial, small coins predominate.
-Coins started to be placed in tombs almost as soon as they came into circulation on the island in the 6th century BC, and some predate both the first issue of the obol and any literary reference to Charon's fee.
+Coins started to be placed in tombs almost as soon as they came into circulation on the island in the 6th century BCE, and some predate both the first issue of the obol and any literary reference to Charon's fee.

 Although only a small percentage of Greek burials contain coins, among these there are widespread examples of a single coin positioned in the mouth of a skull or with cremation remains.
 In cremation urns, the coin sometimes adheres to the jawbone of the skull.
 At Olynthus, 136 coins (mostly bronze, but some silver), were found with burials; in 1932, archaeologists reported that 20 graves had each contained four bronze coins, which they believed were intended for placement in the mouth.
 A few tombs at Olynthus have contained two coins, but more often a single bronze coin was positioned in the mouth or within the head of the skeleton.
 In Hellenistic-era tombs at one cemetery in Athens, coins, usually bronze, were found most often in the dead person's mouth, though sometimes in the hand, loose in the grave, or in a vessel.
-At Chania, an originally Minoan settlement on Crete, a tomb dating from the second half of the 3rd century BC held a rich variety of grave goods, including fine gold jewelry, a gold tray with the image of a bird, a clay vessel, a bronze mirror, a bronze strigil, and a bronze "Charon coin" depicting Zeus.
+At Chania, an originally Minoan settlement on Crete, a tomb dating from the second half of the 3rd centuryBCEheld a rich variety of grave goods, including fine gold jewelry, a gold tray with the image of a bird, a clay vessel, a bronze mirror, a bronze strigil, and a bronze "Charon coin" depicting Zeus.
 In excavations of 91 tombs at a cemetery in Amphipolis during the mid- to late 1990s, a majority of the dead were found to have a coin in the mouth.
-The burials dated from the 4th to the late 2nd century BC.
+The burials dated from the 4th to the late 2nd century BCE.